-Savusavu Hot springs (Nasavusavu springs) – Northern, Vanua Levu.
+- Savusavu Hot springs (Nasavusavu springs) – Northern, Vanua Levu.
 Hot springs located at the seaside, some springs are seen only at low tide.
 Temperature of springs – up to 90° C. In earlier times these springs were used by locals to boil their food.
-In 1870ies for two months these springs turned into geysers, up to 12 – 18 m high.
+In the 1870s for two months these springs turned into geysers, up to 12 – 18 m high.

-Wailotua Cave – Central, Viti Levu.
-The longest known cave in Viti Levu, circa 1,500 m long.
+- Wailotua Cave – Central, Viti Levu.
+The longest known cave in Viti Levu, some 1,500 m long.
 Guano of bats has been mined here.

 Man made landmarks

-Naitabale settlement (Naturuku) – Eastern, Moturiki.
+- Naitabale settlement (Naturuku) – Eastern, Moturiki.
 One of the earliest human settlements known in Fiji.
-This settlement of Lapita culture was inhabited already circa 1220 BC.
+This settlement of Lapita culture was inhabited already sometimes around 1220 BC.